seth586/guides/OpenWRT/upnp_natpmp.md

 If we can control what IP addresses can use upnp/NAT-PMP, we can minimize the vulnerability surface.
 After all, we are running on the presumption that our funds are safe in our bitcoin jail!

-So log in to your router, and see if your router's upnp or NAT-PMP implementation has an `access control list` to limit what IPs and what port ranges can be opened.
+So log in to your router, and see if your router's upnp or NAT-PMP implementation has an `access control list` to limit what client IP addresses can request a port mapping and what port ranges can be opened.
 If it doesn't, then disable upnp/NAT-PMP!

 I highly, highly, recommend you buy a router than can run OpenWRT, an open source router firmware.
 Its software is kept up to date, and can be installed on a large number of [consumer devices](https://openwrt.org/supported_devices).
 Many manufacturers do not offer continued support for their routers firmware, allowing security vulnerabilities to live on, unpatched.